trust-cps-group/trust-cps-group.github.io/pages/publications.md

 layout: page-fullwidth
 title: "Publications"
 subheadline: "Our publications"
-teaser: "We offer a chronological collection of work published by members of our group."
+teaser: "A complete collection of work published by members of our group."
 permalink: "/publications/"
 header: no
 ---

-Lots of publications

 <!--{% bibliography -q @*[year=] %}-->